 Chris Chandler stands under a leafy branch in Wyandotte Park — the very heart of the Green Heart Project area, and points to large ash trees that were planted when the park was built 80 years ago.
 These are some of the biggest trees in the neighborhood, and they’re all at risk.

 The city’s air quality problems are exacerbated by a loss of urban trees.
 Nationally, cities are facing reduced budgets for trees.
 In Louisville, the tree planting budget has been zeroed out for several years, while maintenance funding was halved.
 Meanwhile, new invasive insects, such as the emerald ash borer, are claiming many of the big old trees.
+Recently, Green Heart was able to treat some of the biggest trees, offering protection against disease, and saving these critical community resources, but the challenge remains.

 “We’re losing 150 trees per day in this city,” Chandler says.
 “It’s ecologically alarming, but this is also a public health crisis.”